 This is also a great place to get feedback from your audience on what topics they want you to cover in future videos.

-Once you have your video shot, you can use the new IGTV series feature to organize your content into a series-like collection.
+Once your IGTV video is ready, you can use the new IGTV series feature to organize your content into a series-like collection.

-Announced by Instagram last October, the feature was designed to give creators a chance to produce ongoing, long-form video content on IGTV – separate from other videos on their channel.
+This feature is designed to give creators a chance to produce ongoing, long-form video content on IGTV — separate from other videos on their channel.

 To get started, add a video to your series by tapping “Add to Series.”